xtrcode/ansible-role-hardening/README.md

 When `auditd_apply_audit_rules: 'yes'`, the role applies the auditd rules from the included template file.

+`auditd_write_logs` determines if logs should be written to disk.
+If `false` logs will only appear in systemd-journal.

 `auditd_action_mail_acct` should be a valid email address or alias.